worldline/kotlin-workshop-javazone2025/readme.md

 ## Preparation

 1. Clone this repository `git clone https://github.com/worldline/kotlin-workshop-javazone2025.git`
-1. IntelliJ IDEA Community or Ultimate (preferably through [JetBrains Toolbox](https://www.jetbrains.com/toolbox-app/)) and these plugins: Android and Kotlin Multiplatform (the latter is only available on macOS currently).
+1. Android Studio and these plugins
+    - Kotlin Multiplatform for macOS users and [Compose Multiplatform for Desktop IDE Support](https://plugins.jetbrains.com/plugin/16541-compose-multiplatform-for-desktop-ide-support) for Windows and Linux.
+    - Kotlin notebooks
+1. For macOS users: XCode
 1. [gradle](https://gradle.org/install/) (on Windows, you can use [Scoop](https://scoop.sh/) or [Chocolatey](https://chocolatey.org/install))

 ## Part 1 - Tour of the Kotlin language